hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 **Step 7**: The Client receives txnParams through sendTransaction() and displays the data to the user for their approval.
 Note that displaying the information of the transaction is not part of this protocol, however it is recommended as best practice that the Client unpackages the transaction and displays all the relevant information.

 If the account ID in txnObject does not match an account ID served by the Client, it sends back an InvalidAccountID error.
-If the Client does not implement the specific transaction type that has been sent through, it can return a TransactionNotSupported error to the Server.
+If the Client does not implement the specific transaction type that has been sent through, it can return a TransactionNotSupported error to the Requesting Website.
 If the Client cancels the transaction a generic TransactionCancelled error is returned.

-**Step 8**: The Client is responsible for executing the transaction, and sends a receipt to the Server so the Server can display an appropriate response.
+**Step 8**: The Client is responsible for executing the transaction, and sends a receipt to the Requesting Website so the Requesting Website can display an appropriate response.

-If the transaction fails, the Client sends the error result to the Server.
+If the transaction fails, the Client sends the error result to the Requesting Website.

 ## Backwards Compatibility